Reserve Services Policies

 - 7 DAYS

-Lists are submitted by faculty electronically.
-Reserve staff make every attempt to process Lists submitted on time before the start of the semester.
-Lists received after the established semester deadline are placed in a processing queue.
+Requests for books and DVD’s are submitted by faculty electronically.
+Reserve staff make every attempt to process lists submitted on time before the start of the semester.
+Lists received after the start of the semester are placed in a processing queue.
 Materials are processed out of queue order only under extenuating circumstances.
-Incomplete or incorrect information in lists can cause delays in making Reserve materials available to student users.
+Late lists and incomplete or incorrect information in lists can cause delays in making Reserve materials available to student users.

 Ordering New Materials